alecyu123/bluff-bot/README.md

 │   ├── research_papers    <- Useful research paper notes and summaries
 │   └── slideshow          <- Presentation slides for ECE324
 │
+├── mod-RLCard         <- Modified RLCard Library
+│   └── rlcard         <- New RLCard
+│
-├── experiments        <- Exploration of RLCard, agent architectures (DQN, VAEDQN), and experiment results │   ├── blackjack          <- Blackjack game and agent exploration │   ├── bluffgame          <- DQN, VAEDQN, LSTMVAEDQN experiments and evaluation against random agents, human agents, each other
+├── simulations        <- Exploration of RLCard, agent architectures (DQN, VAEDQN), and experiment results │   ├── blackjack          <- Blackjack game and agent exploration │   ├── bluffgame          <- DQN, VAEDQN, LSTMVAEDQN experiments and evaluation against random agents, human agents, each other
 │   ├── leduc              <- Leduc game and agent exploration
 │   └── limit              <- Texas Limit game and agent exploration │
-├── mod-RLCard         <- Modified RLCard Library
-|   └── rlcard         <- New RLCard
-│
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-|   ├── figures        <- Generated graphics and figures to be used in reporting
-│   └── references     <- Research papers referenced in reports
+│   ├── figures        <- Generated graphics and figures to be used in reporting │   └── references     <- Research papers referenced in reports
 │
-├── .gitignore         <- Specifies files and directories to ignore in version control │
-├── LICENSE            <- Open-source license if one is chosen │
-├── Makefile           <- Makefile with convenience commands like `make data` or `make train` │
-├── README.md          <- The top-level README for developers using this project.
+├── .gitignore         <- Specifies files and directories to ignore in version control ├── LICENSE            <- Open-source license if one is chosen ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-│
 ├── TODO.md            <- Task list and project planning notes
-│
-├── pyproject.toml     <- Project configuration file with package metadata and tool configs │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment (includes RLCard) │
-├── setup.cfg          <- Configuration file for flake8 and other tools
+├── pyproject.toml     <- Project configuration file with package metadata and tool configs ├── requirements.txt   <- The requirements file for reproducing the analysis environment (includes RLCard) ├── setup.cfg          <- Configuration file for flake8 and other tools

 ```